Angry Birds Star Wars: Reception

-The game has received favorable reviews with a Metacritic score of 88/100 based on 22 reviews.
+The game has received favorable reviews on mobile with a Metacritic score of 88/100 based on 22 reviews.
 Mark Brown of Pocket Gamer gave the title a Gold Award, praising the game for being "faithful to the source material" and "filled with content".
 Justin Davis of IGN says it is a great game with Star Wars references and Force powers, and has a huge variety of perfectly tuned stages.
+However, the console version got negative reviews.

 In a 2013 poll on the Rovio website, the game collected the most votes for favorite Angry Birds game.
 The Facebook version has garnered a lot of positive response as well.

 At the 2013 Webby Awards, Angry Birds Star Wars was awarded as the "Best Game" from both the Judges and as the People's Choice.
 The game also earned a pair of nominations for Best Video Game from the Nickelodeon Kids' Choice Awards and the British Academy Children's Awards (BAFTA Kid's Vote).